wdporter/i-am-that-vuepress/27-the-beginningless-begins-forever/readme.md

 **M:**&ensp;Beïng shines as knowing, knowing is warm in love.
 It is all one.
 You imagine separations and trouble yourself with questions.
 Don’t concern yourself overmuch with formulations.
 Pure beïng cannot be described.

 **Q:**&ensp;Unless a thing is knowable and enjoyable, it is of no use to me.
-It must become a part of my experience, first of all.
+It must become a part of my experiënce, first of all.

-**M:**&ensp;You are dragging down reality to the level of experience.
-How can reality depend on experience, when it is the very ground (<span data-tippy-content="Support.">adhar</span>) of experience.
-Reality is in the very fact of experience, not in its nature.
-Experience is, after all, a state of mind, while beïng is definitely not a state of mind.
+**M:**&ensp;You are dragging down reality to the level of experiënce.
+How can reality depend on experiënce, when it is the very ground (<span data-tippy-content="Support.">adhar</span>) of experiënce.
+Reality is in the very fact of experiënce, not in its nature.
+Experiënce is, after all, a state of mind, while beïng is definitely not a state of mind.

 **Q:**&ensp;Again I am confused!
 Is beïng separate from knowing?